biswain2309/PlanetlyTask/README.md

 # PlanetlyTask

+## Walkthrough

-PlanetlyTask is a RESTful APIs built upon Django Rest Framework using Django ORM and PostgreSQL database.
-It exposes CRUD functionality to a database that stores carbon usage data for customers.
+PlanetlyTask is a RESTful APIs built upon Django Rest Framework using Django ORM and PostgreSql.
+The service is built inside a Docker container and can leverage `docker-compose`.
+It exposes CRUD functionality to a database that stores carbon usage trend for customers.

-## Demo and Walkthrough

-The service is built inside a Docker container.
-The api's handle CRUD operations on User and Usage model.
 It also supports pagination, sorting and filtering based on time range.
+It took me around 6 hours spanned across 3 days to complete the challenge.

 ## Local Setup